 Do you need a free patio, pool patio or driveway estimate?
 Book your free in-home consultation today.

-Start With Choosing a Location for Your Concrete Patio
+Start With Choosing a Location for Your Concrete Slab/Patio

 When installing a fire pit, one primary concern is whether or not the blaze and floating embers can be safely contained.
 While perforated metal screens can be placed over and around the pit, stray pieces of still-burning material can find their way onto the nearby lawn.